rjkoeman1956/covid_dashboard/README.md

  3. Selection on Provincis or Municipalities
  4. The output is a heat map of the Netherlands based on the selections via the Covid_Dashbord_presenter module.

+4. Download new data:
+This is about downloading files from the RIVM site and save these in /data/csv

 This project consists of the following modules: